 In 1968 Wallace and Trammell almost cost Richard Nixon the Presidential race.
 By early 1971, the Wallace Presidential train was still on track, getting more electoral votes and gaining more popularity from coast to coast.
 Wallace came close to throwing the race into the House of Representatives in 1968 by winning 46 electoral votes on the American Independent Party ticket.
 If he had carried a few more states in the Midwest, it could have resulted in the appointment of Hubert H. Humphrey as president and changed the course of history since the Democrats held a majority in the House.

-Nixon was not about get beat by an upstart ultra-conservative Southern politician nor was he negotiating for concessions in the South.
+Nixon was not about get beat by an upstart ultra-conservative Southern politician or even negotiating for concessions for the South.

-Richard Nixon had appointed Alabama billionaire and philanthropist, Winton ‘Red’ Blount as his Postmaster General from 1969 to 1971; Blount was one of the most influential persons in Alabama, shaping the state financially, educationally and politically.
-He also founded and served as the Chief Executive Officer of the large construction company, Blount International, based in Montgomery, Alabama.
+President Richard Nixon had appointed Alabama millionaire Winton ‘Red’ Blount as his United States Postmaster General from 1969 to 1972; Blount was a wealthy Alabama businessman who was one of the most influential persons in Alabama, shaping the state financially, educationally, artistically and politically.
+“Red” Blount played an integral role in helping Nixon carry out his plans to assassinate Trammell and Wallace to get them out of his Presidential campaign.

-Nixon instructed Blount to resign the day they tried to assassinate Trammell!
-The timing is uncanny!
+Nixon had instructed Blount to resign the day they tried to assassinate Trammell!
+The timing is uncanny.
 Coincidence? ————–

 Bush Sr. had landed a token appointment from Nixon as Ambassador to the United Nations after a losing run for the U.S. Senate from Texas.
 Like any politician, he would have been interested in gaining “chits” with the president.
 What better way than to send his own son to Alabama to spy on the Wallace campaign, under the guise of helping Blount, an old family friend, with mutual connections to Saudi Arabia and Middle Eastern oil?

-Logic and knowledge of hardball politics dictate the reason George W. came to Alabama and goes beyond working on Blount’s Senate campaign, and the National Guard transfer obtained to facilitate his move.
+Logic and knowledge of hardball politics dictate the reason “W” came to Alabama and goes beyond working on Winton ‘Red’ Blount’s Senate campaign, and, the National Guard transfer obtained to facilitate his move.

-The plan involved a convenient, if after-the-fact, transfer out of the Guard in Texas, where G.W. at age 26, was reportedly “getting into trouble,” according to family friends and published accounts.
+The plan involved a convenient, if after-the-fact, transfer out of the Guard in Texas, where W, at age 26, was “getting into trouble,” according to family friends and published accounts.

-Bush Sr. dispatched W. as an under cover agent to spy on Wallace to gather information while working for the Blount campaign.
-W. made the move to Alabama in May to work for Blount for the U.S. Senate against the very popular Southern Democrat, John Sparkman.
+Bush Sr. dispatched “W” as an under cover agent to spy on Wallace to gather information while working for the Blount campaign.
+“W” made the move to Alabama in May to work for Winton “Red” Blount for the U.S. Senate against the very popular Southern Democrat, John Sparkman.
 The lessons of that year were not lost on Bush nor his political adviser, Karl Rove, who was also cutting his political teeth.

 Local conversations in and around Montgomery were that Bush Jr. spent his time dating local women and hanging out at the Wallace political gatherings.